Reimagining the Summit Series in the Canadian Cultural Memory

 To that end, in addition to critical article submissions, we also welcome non-traditional engagement with our collection’s theme.
 These submissions can entail a broad array of forms, such as original artwork, photography, poetry, prose, biography, interviews, journals, letters, formal recollections, or other forms of remembrance.
 It is our sincere hope that this mixed method will allow us to draw together a collage of critical and creative viewpoints on the evolving legacy of the “series of the century.”
 We are excited to announce that this collection will be published under the Journal of Emerging Sport Studies' new imprint: JESS Press.

 The final publication will be available as a hard copy, and as an open-source ebook.
-Please submit a proposal (500-word maximum) along with a brief bio (50 words max) to Brittany Reid, Taylor McKee, and Andrew Pettit at email@example.com by April 30th, 2021.Final critical chapters should be 6500-9000 words, including notes and citations.
+For academic articles, please submit a proposal (500-word maximum) along with a brief bio (50 words max) to Brittany Reid, Taylor McKee, and Andrew Pettit at email@example.com by April 30th, 2021.Final critical chapters should be 6500-9000 words, including notes and citations.
 Creative or alternative submissions are not required to adhere to this word count, so please include projected word count in your proposal.
 All completed submissions will be blind peer-reviewed prior to publication.

 Feel free to contact the editors if you have any questions, and we look forward to your submissions.